MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/bpf-add-on-demand-workflow.md

 To add a workflow to a business process flow, the workflow must have the following.

 - The **As an on-demand process workflow** attribute selected.
-- The same primary entity for the workflow is used for the process or the business process flow stage.
+- The same primary entity for the workflow is also used for the process or the business process flow stage.

 ## Add a workflow to a business process flow